 While the sloth may have a perpetual grin, the nocturnal aye-aye has a permanent look of shock.
-In addition, this member of the lemur family possesses exceptionally long and spindly fingers, with which it forages for insects nested away in the tree trunks.
+In addition, this member of the lemur family possesses exceptionally long and spindly fingers, with which it forages for insects nestled away in the tree trunks.
 The cartoonish aye-aye can be only be found in Madagascar, the massive island off the eastern coast of Africa, known for its unique ecosystem.

 3. Emperor Tamarin

 The emperor tamarin is an equally amusing creature.
-For the most part, the emperor is just a typical small-sized, black monkey that enjoys swinging from tree tops and eating plants.
+For the most part, the emperor is just a typical small-sized, black monkey that enjoys swinging from treetops and eating plants.
 It also, however, happens to have a giant white curly moustache, making it a dead-ringer for German Emperor Wilhemm II.
 What was first a comical nickname is now the animal’s official scientific title.
 The emperor tamarin is native to the rain forests of Peru and Bolivia.